 A GP may also recommend supplements if you need them for a medical condition.
 For example, you may be prescribed iron supplements to treat iron deficiency anaemia.

 Fizzy (effervescent) tablets: salt advice

 Effervescent vitamin supplements or effervescent painkillers can contain up to 1g of salt per tablet.
-Consider changing to a non-effervescent tablet, particularly if you have been advised to watch or reduce your salt intake.
+Consider changing to a non-effervescent tablet, particularly if you have been advised to reduce your salt intake.

 Find out how much salt is good for you.

 Page last reviewed: 22 November 2019